 We have appointed a Data Protection Officer (DPO) to oversee our compliance with data protection laws.
-Contact details for our DPO can be found in our policies.
+The DPO is responsible for ensuring compliance with these laws.

 Where we collect personal information from you directly, we will provide this privacy notice at the time we collect the personal information from you.
 Where we receive your personal information indirectly, we will provide this privacy notice when we first contact you, first pass the data to someone else, or within a month, whichever is the earlier.